He is being used as a Guinea Pig....BUT Good Luck!

 - Caregiver: Sarcoma - Adult Soft Tissue Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: 12 months ago, Male, Age: 52, Stage IV
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 1 year ago, Male, Age: 52, Stage IV

 debshephard wrote on Daphne's wall